THIS DATE IN HISTORY: Dec. 30

 He goes on to finish the season with 92 goals, still the NHL single-season record

-1934: Goaltenders Tiny Thompson of the Boston Bruins and Dave Kerr of the New York Rangers are flawless in a 0-0 tie at Madison Square Garden.
+1934: Tiny Thompson of the Boston Bruins and Dave Kerr of the New York Rangers are flawless in a 0-0 tie at Madison Square Garden.
 It's the first of Boston's 37-game undefeated streak in overtime, the longest such streak in NHL history.
-Boston goes 10-0-27 in OT during a four-year stretch.
+Boston goes 10-0 with 27 ties in OT during a four-year stretch.

 1978: Frank Udvari becomes the oldest man to referee an NHL game when he comes out of retirement to officiate the game between the New York Islanders and Atlanta Flames at Nassau Coliseum.
 Udvari is a few days short of his 55th birthday and 12 years removed from his last game; he's serving as a supervisor of officials when Dave Newell has to leave with a bad cut.
 Udvari puts on Newell's striped shirt, borrows a pair of skates from Islanders center Bryan Trottier and takes the ice to complete the game.
 The Islanders win 4-2, even though Udvari disallows a goal by Trottier.